b3nn/Sig7Seg-i2c-mpy/README.md

 # Sig7Seg-i2c-mpy
 A CircuitPython library for the sig7seg-i2c controller

 This library allows you to easily set numbers or segments on displays connected with the sig7seg-i2c controller using CircuitPython.
+Boards can be purchased on [Tindie](https://www.tindie.com/products/mayfourth/sig7seg-i2c-controller-for-mechanical-7-segment/) and workd with 3.3 or 5 volt microcontrollers.
+A [video](https://www.youtube.com/watch?v=Gj_mTp6Ypzk) shows this board in action.

 # Work in Progress!!!
 This is still beta code and has not been fully tested yet.
 Currently using a Trinket M0.